If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Printed pages may be out of date.
 Please check this information is current before using it in your practice.

-The safety and oranga of te tamaiti is our first concern when an allegation of harm is made against a caregiver or there are concerns for oranga.
-We are respectful, fair, transparent and sensitive to caregivers’ needs during the assessment/investigation.
+The oranga and safety of te tamaiti or rangatahi is our first concern when an allegation of harm is made against a caregiver.
+We are respectful, fair, transparent and sensitive to caregivers’ needs during the child and family assessment or investigation.

 National Care Standards

-The National Care Standards regulation 69 sets our obligations when responding to allegations of further harm made about tamariki in care or custody:
+The National Care Standards regulation 69 sets our obligations when responding to allegations of harm, or likely harm, made about tamariki or rangatahi in care or custody:

 • We respond promptly.